-The current average length of stay for Stanislaus County youth committed to the SYTF is 40 months.
-Many of the youth will not have been out of custody and in the community as an adult prior to release.
+The length of stay for the strong majority of Stanislaus County youth committed to the SYTF is long enough that they will not reenter the community prior to reaching the age of majority.
 Based on their ages, there will also no longer be a legal obligation for parental care and custody.
 It is anticipated there will be a variety of tangible needs to help the release transition be more successful.
 Some examples of potential tangible needs may include income, food, clothing, transportation, vocation, and education supports.
 In addition, upon release there will be occasional needs for housing support; be it in sober living homes or other temporary housing options.